-Gravity is one of the fundamental forces of nature along with electromagnetism, weak nuclear force, and strong nuclear force.
+It is one of the fundamental forces of nature along with electromagnetism, weak nuclear force, and strong nuclear force.

-Gravity is what keeps all of us on the ground, the planets in their orbits, and the galaxies spinning.
+It keeps all of us on the ground, the planets in their orbits, and the galaxies spinning.

 It is the attraction between objects with a force that is ‘proportional to its mass’.

 - Why is gravity important?